FXDROS/virtualbox-on-macos/index.md

 # More On MacOS

-This is {{ site.title }}, managed by {{ site.author }}, since {{site.year}}.
+This is the {{ site.title }}, managed by {{ site.author }}, since {{site.year}}.
-This site is spcifically made for MacOS users during the operating system course.
-You might find some stuffs that are only happen at MacOS during VirtualBox, Debian Guest, and X11(XQuartz) setup.
-There are some tutorials ready to be used, feel free to explore it.
+This site is for macOS users during the operating system course.
+Suppose you find this site handy to solve some problems that only happened at macOS during VirtualBox, Debian Guest, and X11(XQuartz) setup.
 <br><br>

 ## List of Contents

-`[DISCLAIMER] : Installation for VirtualBox on MacOS is not explicitly explained in this site.
-You can check https://osp4diss.vlsm.org/ for the installation -- Choose MacOS installation file instead of Windows/Linux`
+`[DISCLAIMER] : Installation for VirtualBox on macOS is not explicitly explained on this site; you can check https://osp4diss.vlsm.org/ for it -- Choose macOS installation file instead of Windows/Linux`

 1. [Installing VirtualBox](https://osp4diss.vlsm.org/#idx00b)
 2. [Updating VirtualBox](https://fxdros.github.io/virtualbox-on-macos/UpdateVirtualBox/)